Sandra-Audu/Cybersecurity-Notes/README.md

 - How The Web Works

 ## Career Goal
-Become a SOC Analyst and secure a remote cybersecurity internship.
+Become a SOC Analyst specializing in Security Operations and Incident Response.